Stacey Francis-Bayman: Early life, family and education

 Stacey is the daughter of Kevin Francis, a former professional footballer, and his wife, Sharon.
 She has a sister, Keisha.
 In her youth she played both association football and basketball before concentrating on netball.
 When Stacey was 17 her family emigrated to Canada.
 Stacey opted to remain in England to complete her education and pursue her netball career.

 Stacey is originally from Bromsgrove and attended North Bromsgrove High School.
 From aged 14 she began playing for the Bromsgrove-based Ryland Netball Club.
-Between 2006 and 2009 she attended the University of Bath were she gained a BSc in Sports Performance.
+Between 2006 and 2009 she attended the University of Bath where she gained a BSc in Sports Performance.
 Between 2009 and 2013 she attended Cardiff Metropolitan University where she completed an MA in English.